 Steps to filter and drop events in Filebeat:

-- Open the Filebeat configuration file for editing.
+- Open the Filebeat configuration file.

 $ sudo nano /etc/filebeat/filebeat.yml